haskus/haskus-manual/source/system/building.rst

 .. _system_building_guide:

 ==============================================================================
-System building guide
+Building and testing systems
 ==============================================================================

-In this guide we describe how to build and test systems based on Linux by using ``haskus-system``.
+In this section we describe how to build and test systems using ``haskus-system``.
+The recommended way is to use the ``haskus-system-build`` tool.

 .. toctree::
    :maxdepth: 1
+   :numbered:

    building/automatic_building
    building/manual_building